 Teaching assignments are planned around each TA’s own class schedule.
 Applicants need to have some open blocks of time during which they are available to teach.
 Those with very full class schedules can be difficult to accommodate.
 Exact section assignments are not finalized until about a week before the start of classes.
 Some lab sections meet in the evenings.

 How to Apply

 Interested candidates can apply via the Student Jobs website.
-Positions will be posted by late May for the fall semesters, early October for spring semesters, and early March for summer positions.
+Positions will be posted in late June for the fall semesters, late October for spring semesters, and late March for summer positions.
 The ensured consideration date is six weeks prior to the start of the training.
 When applying you will need to upload a copy of your resume and unofficial copies of all college transcripts.